 Poas Volcano National Park

 From Drake Bay, we headed back towards the Continental Divide and it turned out to be the most spectacular drive of our trip.
 We drove along the winding mountain roads, through the cloud forest shrouded in thick mist.
-Because of high elevation and precipitation, we were literally driving through the clouds for the large part of the journey.
+Because of high elevation and precipitation, we were literally driving through the clouds for a large part of the journey.

 Poas Volcano is a pretty special place.
 At 1.5km wide and 300m deep, t is one of the largest active volcano craters in the world.
 The turquoise lake filling the main crater is one of the most acidic in the world, with a pH of around zero.

 The park undergoes periodic closures due to volcano spitting sulphuric gassed into the air.
 Most recently the volcano erupted around Easter in 2017, which caused the park to close again.

 Once the park re-opens, you can walk all the way up to the edge of the steaming main crater.
 The crater is surrounded by the Dwarf Cloud forest.
 Because of the altitude, strong winds and sulphuric fumes, the growth of trees here is stunted.
 Apart from being short, the trees are also twisted into tortured shapes creating a forest that would be at home in a Brothers Grimm tale.

 Poas Volcano is located about an hour’s drive from San Jose, which makes for an easy visit at the start or the end of your vacation.
 If you don’t feel like driving, you can opt for an organized tour to the volcano.

 Tirimbina Biological Reserve

 Home to Costa Rica’s longest suspension bridge, Tirimbina is a private reserve that serves as both an eco-tourism destination and a research station.
 It is also one of the most affordable places in the country to experience the rainforest.
 We stayed in Tirimbina for three days and explored the trails around the Reserve.